saad-lab/Hand_Gesture_Recognition_Using_RNN/README.md

 # Hand Gesture Recognition using Recurrent Neural Network (RNN)

-This repository contains keras and implementations of the two deep learning models for hand gesture recognition presented in the article  [A Comparison of Bidirectional GRU and LSTM for Hand Gesture Recognition Using Leap Motion](https://ieeexplore.ieee.org/document/10023591) here  by Muhammad Saad, Tianbao Yang, Hui Zhou.
+This repository contains keras and implementations of the two deep learning models for hand gesture recognition presented in the article  [A Comparison of Bidirectional GRU and LSTM for Hand Gesture Recognition Using Leap Motion](https://ieeexplore.ieee.org/document/10023591) by Muhammad Saad, Tianbao Yang, Hui Zhou.

 ## Getting Started